 If Ahmed Johnson had NXT, what would he have been like in the ring?

-While it’s hard to say exactly what he would have been like, because Mason Ryan, chances are he would have at least been able to the basic aspects of wrestling that he seemed to have trouble grasping physically.
-It’s not as though Ahmed Johnson was exceptionally bad, he just wasn’t particularly good in the ring, and in an era of main event guys like Bret Hart, Shawn Michaels and even the Undertaker, it stood out even more.
+While it’s hard to say exactly what he would have been like — because Mason Ryan — chances are he would have at least been able to the basic aspects of wrestling that he seemed to have trouble grasping physically.
+It’s not as though Ahmed Johnson was exceptionally bad.
+He just wasn’t particularly good.
+And in an era of main event guys like Bret Hart, Shawn Michaels and even the Undertaker, it stood out even more.

 From a “promoted to the main roster” perspective, and not to make the easy comparison, he likely would have been in the Big E. Langston position: put in a main storyline as a silent heavy who occasionally shows flashes of massive potential.
 Obviously, Big E. Langston is smoother — if not as intense — on the mic, but he’s also much smaller (5’10” to 6’2”) so it’s entirely reasonable to believe they’d be at nearly the same position for their first year or so, even in a significantly more shallow era.